How Motif Matching Works

 “Motif”, on the other hand, is any structurally meaningful pattern within that tree.
 It could be:

-Our central question is beautifully simple: Does the given glycan contain this particular motif?
+Our central question is simple: Does the given glycan contain this particular motif?

 Let’s start with a visual example that illustrates this concept: